 Ipsen’s long-standing expertise spans the value chain, from active principle to finished product to the patient, with special expertise in gastrointestinal (GI) disorders, neurodegenerative pathologies and rheumatology, as well as a constantly expanding portfolio.
+We are also establishing a growing sustainable and autonomous Consumer Healthcare business.

 - We have 16 brands in the Consumer Health portfolio covering six disease areas